 By Kinder Labatt, Contributing Writer

 Directing a film that reflects a dreadful terrorist attack in an equally hopeful and refreshing manner has been proven to be a difficult task, yet Colin Hanks has done just that.
-Still new to the director’s chair, Hank’s sophomore documentary, “Eagles of Death Metal: Nos Amis,” recounts the horrifying acts of terrorism in Paris on Nov.
+Still new to the director’s chair, Hank’s sophomore documentary, “Eagles of Death Metal: Nos Amis (Our Friends),” recounts the horrifying acts of terrorism in Paris on Nov.
 13, 2015.
 Amongst the 130 lives that were taken that day, 89 of the victims were rock-and-roll fans attending an Eagles of Death Metal concert in the Bataclan Theater.
 The dreadful attack and its emotional impact are the subject of the upcoming documentary, available on HBO on Feb.
 13, as it explores the band’s return to a Paris stage three months later.

 Hank’s documentary introduces Eagles of Death Metal as one does with most rock bands — by accounting for passion, vanity and their rise to fame.
 The HBO documentary begins by exploring the friendship of Jesse Hughes and Josh Homme, the founding members of the band, which ultimately proves to be a result of Hughes’ inability to defend himself at a high school party.
 Hughes’ frustrations with his former self resonate throughout the entirety of the film and ultimately foreshadows the emotional toll the terrorist attacks will have on the band’s lead singer.

-“Eagles of Death Metal: Nos Amis” recalls the unfortunate night through archival footage, but ultimately depends on testimonies from the band and their loyal fans that witnessed a night of rock-and-roll gone wrong.
+“Eagles of Death Metal: Nos Amis (Our Friends)” recalls the unfortunate night through archival footage, but ultimately depends on testimonies from the band and their loyal fans that witnessed a night of rock-and-roll gone wrong.
 Throughout the numerous interviews, it is evident that the musicians are plagued by anxiety and survivor’s guilt.
 Yet throughout the tears and dread rises a great sense of hope and responsibility as the band returns to perform in the city that nearly broke them.